radcamp/radcamp.github.io/NYC2023/index.md

 # Application/Registration

-__Application for RADCamp NYC 2023 is available now!__: [RADCamp 2023 Application](https://forms.gle/eZc5GTJCDNMGFLHE6)
+__Applications for RADCamp NYC 2023 are now closed!__

-Application review will begin __December 15__ and continue until all spots are filled.
 Decisions on workshop participation will be communicated to all applicants the first week of January 2023.

 __Fees:__ A registration fee ($30 per weekend) will be due upon acceptance.
 Need-based fee waivers will be considered, and well qualified applicants will not be